Unauthorized Training Materials

 - Unknown – probably safe.
 If CertGuard doesn’t have information on the site, it will return an error.
 They appear to have automated tools that they use to identify braindump sites, so this probably indicates that the site is safe.

 Security+ Non Braindump Sale

 To guide readers to safe materials, I’m doing a limited time sale for CompTIA Security+ study materials.
-You can get the full package (test questions, flashcards, audio, and ten sets of performance-based questions) for only $39.99.
+[Sorry, but this sale is over.
+You can still access quality materials here.]

-These materials are derived from the CompTIA Security+: Get Certified Get Ahead: SY0-401 Study Guide, which has been certified as CompTIA Approved Quality Content (CAQC) and covers all of the SY0-401 objectives.
+These materials are derived from the CompTIA Security+: Get Certified Get Ahead: SY0-501 Study Guide, which has been certified as CompTIA Approved Quality Content (CAQC) and covers all of the SY0-401 objectives.

 All of the practice test questions have full explanations to help you understand why the correct answers are correct, and why the incorrect answers are incorrect.
 This way you can answer the questions correctly no matter how CompTIA words them.

 Here’s a list of some of the blog posts I’ve created that include test taking strategies to help you pass the first time you take the Security+ exam.